Best price across all sales channels

 Water Cooling

-Water cooling systems yield efficient heat dissipation, which makes it more appealing to enthusiastic and overclockers hoping to take their hardware to the utmost limit.
+Water cooling systems yield efficient heat dissipation, which makes it more appealing to enthusiastics and overclockers hoping to take their hardware to the utmost limit.

 Air Cooling

 Air cooling, on the other hand, uses fans and heat sinks to dissipate heat generated by the CPU and GPU.
-The air coolers get heat from components and exhaust it into the environment.
+The aircpu coolers get heat from components and exhaust it into the environment, which consists of a heat sink and fan, works to conduct heat away from the components and exhaust it into the environment.
+Heat pipes are often integrated into modern heat sinks to further improve cooling efficiency by enhancing heat conduction and dissipation.

-Installation and maintenance are easier than with water systems.
+Installation and maintenance are easier than with water systems, offering straightforward operation.
 Hence, they are preferred by casual users and provide a great fit for budget-oriented work.

 It is great for other applications, but thermal efficiency still lags behind water cooling.
 With the advancement in technology, modern-day air coolers have reduced noise levels and have gone far in increasing performance.